ThomasTJdev/nim_websitecreator/README.md

 **For stable development use Nim Stable Release**, Devel may or may not work, but is not stable by definition.

+**When using Firejail and adding a new Plugin a full Restart is required.**

 # Install